Strategic Branding: The Power of Color in Logo Design

 • • Long-term thinking

-Brands using earthy palettes are perceived as more ethical and human-centric.
+Brands with earthy palettes come across as more ethical and human-focused

 Designing for Success: Color Palettes by Industry

 Different industries need different emotional signals.
-Effective branding aligns color strategy with audience expectations.
+Good branding matches color strategy to what audiences expect

 💎